leonardoestrela1999/react-condition-editor/README.md

 # How to use this application

+## Install

+Id this is your first time running this app, you need to first install all the dependencies necessary for running the project.
+You will also need to have Node >= 14 on your local development machine.

+In order to install the dependencies, run `npm i`.
+This will create the folder "node_modules", which contains said dependencies.

 ## Start

 In order to start this app, run `npm start`.
 This runs the app in development mode.\